 Why it works: Who likes to be alone?
-The mere fact that other people have done or are doing something is often enough to sway opinions and drive action, thanks to the bandwagon effect.
+Thanks to the bandwagon effect, the mere fact that other people have done or are doing something is often enough to sway opinions and drive action.

 Why it works: Not only has research shown that people respond positively to hearing their names, the phenomenon of implicit egotism holds that our name-based preferences extend to the cities we choose to live in, and what occupations we pursue.

 This is another one from Powell's arsenal.
 "Just put the full name of the person in the subject line and nothing else.
 I promise this works!" she writes.
 For example: "Jane Smith" or "John Doe."